tech-nickk/100PROJECTSCHALLENGE/PROJECT 003 : Control a 3-Wheeled robot with the flick of your wrist/README.md

    ```

-Upload the appropriate firmware to each Arduino Nano 33 BLE Sense board using the Arduino IDE.

-Install the required libraries for Bluetooth and accelerometer support.

 ## Usage
 Power on both Arduino Nano 33 BLE Sense boards and ensure that they are discoverable via Bluetooth.